-Brushless DC Drives Closed loop accuracy, line and low
+Brushless DC Drives Closed loop accuracy, line and low voltage versions through 1 HP

 In addition to the standard off-the-shelf products, you can select from a wide variety of options to customize controls for your specific application.
 For further information and application assistance, contact your local Dart sales representative, stocking distributor, or Dart Controls, Inc.